We need our oceans to stay alive

-The Foundation promotes the management of the ocean enormous resources sustainably and take initiatives to avoid destruction of habitats, species depletion,
+The Foundation promotes the management of vast ocean resources and their sustainability.
+It carries out initiatives to avoid the destruction of habitats, the depletion of

-pollution and other threats faced by the ocean and that often goes unnoticed because the scars are not as evident as they are on land.
+species, pollution and other threats faced by oceans that often go unnoticed because underwater the scarring is not as evident and visible as the one we see on land.

 Mirpuri Foundation is deeply committed to the conservation of the ocean and its marine life.
 Half of the oxygen that every human being breathes comes from the ocean.
 We need oceans to keep us alive and our oceans are dying.

 A number of species are now extinct or endangered.
-The Atlantic gray whale, last sighted in 1740, is now extinct due to European and Native American Whaling.
+The Atlantic grey whale, last sighted in 1740, is now extinct due to Whaling.
 The Hawaiian and Mediterranean monk seals are considered to be one of the most endangered marine mammals on the planet.
 The last sighting

-last sighting of the Caribbean monk seal was in 1952, and it is now been confirmed extinct.
-Sea Turtles, namely the green turtles are globally endangered.
-The Pacific Bluefin tuna, targeted by the fishing industry for its use in sushi and sashimi, is now at extinction risk.
+of the Caribbean monk seal was in 1952, and it has now been confirmed extinct.
+Sea Turtles, namely green turtles, are globally endangered.
+The Pacific Bluefin tuna, targeted by the fishing industry for its use in sushi and sashimi, is now at risk for extinction.

-The biggest threat to the oceans is the human being and its acts (i.e pollution, overfishing, etc).
-Mirpuri Foundation sponsors projects that can help determine how to
+The biggest threat to our oceans are human beings and actions such as ocean pollution and over-fishing amongst others.
+The Mirpuri Foundation sponsors projects that can help determine how best to protect

-best protect and conserve marine species and ecosystems as well as how to better educate the public and stakeholders and lobbying for conservation law and policies.
+and conserve marine species and their ecosystems, as well as how to better educate and create awareness for the public and stakeholders while simultaneously lobbying for conservation laws and policies.